pfinorbi/bootstrap-tf-state-backend-az/README.md

    ```

 3. **Initialize and Apply the `tfstate-backend` Module**
-   Navigate to the `tfstate-backend` directory and initialize and apply the OpenTofu configuration:
+   Navigate to the `tfstate-backend` directory.
+Initialize and apply the OpenTofu configuration to create the storage account that will store the state:
    ```bash
    cd tfstate-backend
    tofu init && tofu apply